Written and maintained by the same developer as Akeeba Backup and the Joomla! updater component of Joomla! 2.5.4 and later.

 Note: a commercial edition (Admin Tools Professional) with extra security-oriented features is also available from our site for a fee.
 This listing is about the free version, Admin Tools Core.

 Note 2: The software is free of charge, its support is not.
-You need a valid subscription (starting at EUR 7.79) to request support.
-However, its documentation, the troubleshooting wizard and searching the forum is free.
+You need a subscription to request support.
+However, its documentation, the troubleshooting wizard and searching the public tickets is free.

 I love keeping track of updages for the extensions!